 If you are not successful on your first attempt to answer the required number of questions, you will be allowed a second chance.
 If you are unsuccessful on your second attempt, you will need to re-read the chapter and try again the next day.
 Your third attempt will be your final attempt and if unsuccessful, you will need to re-register and pay for that chapter.

-The cost of registration is based on a charge of R50.00 per CPD point.
-The proceeds of the program will provide financial support to the Centre for Medical Ethics and Law, Faculty of Health Sciences, University of Stellenbosch to promote ethics teaching in South Africa and the African continent.
+The cost of registration is based on a charge of R100.00 per CPD point.
+The proceeds of the program will provide financial support to the Division of Medical Ethics and Law, Faculty of Health Sciences, University of Stellenbosch to promote ethics teaching in South Africa and the African continent.

-In accordance with HPCSA guidelines issued in 2022, the Centre for Medical Ethics and Law as the provider/facilitator of CPD activities, will submit proof of completion/attendance directly to the HPCSA to update a practitioner's CPD record.
+In accordance with HPCSA guidelines issued in 2022, the Division of Medical Ethics and Law as the provider/facilitator of CPD activities, will submit proof of completion/attendance directly to the HPCSA to update a practitioner's CPD record.
 This will reflect on the HPCSA medical professional’s profile and the practioner will receive an e mail from the HPCSA to confirm CPD activity.

 Once you have registered you have 2 weeks in which to complete a specific chapter.

 I wish you many hours of enjoyable reading and stimulating reflection!